-To edit a set of SNMPv1 credentials:
+To edit a SNMP protocol setting:

-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of SNMPv1 credentials, then click Edit.
-The protocol properties dialog appears. - 3 Modify the existing settings. - Edit the SNMP Read Community name. - Edit the SNMP Write Community name. - Increase or decrease the SNMP Timeout.
+- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols; SNMP is a default protocol.
+Select the root SNMP node, the tree node expands. - 3 Browse the default SNMP settings by clicking on the SNMP entries in the tree.
+Select the SNMP entry you would like to modify. - 4 Modify the existing settings. - Select the SNMP Version (v1 or v2) that your network devices are configured to support. - Edit the SNMP Read Community name. - Optionally, edit the SNMP Write Community name.

+Increase or decrease the SNMP Timeout.
 This setting is dependent on the latency and load on your network devices.
 Longer timeouts can cause discovery to slow down.
 However, if the network is experiencing a lot of network traffic, a longer timeout is recommended.
 A default of 1000 milliseconds is recommended for small to medium size networks.